 Create a budget for running your unit, a special project or a strategic plan

-A budget is a forecast of the amount of money you need to run your unit or other guiding activity
+A budget is an estimated plan for the money you need for your unit and other guiding activities.

 Plan how you will cover costs

-If you haven’t got experience of managing budgets or preparing simple accounts, speak to your appointing Commissioner or County Training Team and they will be able to arrange some training for you.
+If you haven’t managed a budget or worked on simple accounts before, you can speak to your local commissioner or county training team and they’ll be able to arrange some training for you.
 You should also read the Finance policy.